 Who offers the cheapest pet insurance for Pug?

-Lemonade provides the most affordable pet insurance for Pugs at $35 per month for standard coverage.
+Lemonade offers the most affordable pet insurance for Pugs, with standard coverage at $35 per month.
 Actual premiums will vary depending on your location, pet's age and other individual factors.

 How much does Pug insurance cost?

-Pugs are the 88th most expensive breed to insure, with an average monthly premium of $107.
+Pugs are the 88th most expensive breed to insure, costing an average monthly premium of $107.
 Monthly rates vary by location, ranging from $73 to $139 depending on your state.

 What are the most common accident and illness risks for Pug?